Sternzeit Stories

 “When space, craftsmanship, and coffee come together, the result is more than just a place—it’s a feeling.
 One that lasts.”

 In the heart of the industrial park, the founders of WOKE.UP Kaffee have created a coffee roastery that goes far beyond just good coffee.
 Here, philosophy, craftsmanship, and interior design come together—united by a commitment to making quality visible and tangible.
-Amidst concrete finishes, oak wood, and colorful packaging, our Retrostar furniture stands as part of this overall concept: not as decoration, but as a deliberate component of a space designed to help people slow down.
+Amid concrete finishes, oak wood, and colorful packaging, our Retrostar furniture stands as part of this overall concept: not as decoration, but as a deliberate element of a space designed to help people slow down.

 In this interview, the founders of WOKE.UP talk about bold decisions, their trip to Colombia, ethical trade, and why interior design is just as much about emotion as coffee is.